 - Additionally, certain mattresses can collect dust, allergens and other harmful elements, and sleeping over them can lead to health problems such as Asthma or other breathing related issues.
 However, the hygiene involved in cleaning mattress pads allows for protection against these harmful elements.

-- In terms of placement, depending on the type, it generally rests atop your original mattress, and can either be tucked in at the sides, or has some form of elastication which tucks under the mattress securing the pad in place, to prevent it from sliding off.
+- Regarding placement, depending on the type, it generally rests atop your original mattress and can either be tucked in at the sides or has some form of elastication which tucks under the mattress securing the pad in place, to prevent it from sliding off.

 - Some pads are thicker, plush, and hence provide extra comfort apart from protecting the mattress.